Brendan Rodgers Preview, Player Props: Rockies vs. Diamondbacks

 Brendan Rodgers At The Plate

+- He has not gone deep in his 24 games this year.

-- Rodgers has picked up an RBI in 26.1% of his games this year, with two or more RBI in 13.0% of his games.
-He has also driven in three or more runs in one contest.
+- Rodgers has driven in a run in six games this season (25.0%), including three games with more than one RBI (12.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.